rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/51_managing-devices/dynamic-configuration.md

 or extend existing parameters based on the country of operation.

-To view an example of how you may leverage configuration hierarchies please refer to the illustrated section on [overriding behavior](resove-configuration-hierarchy/)
+To view an example of how you may leverage configuration hierarchies please refer to the illustrated section on **Resove Configuration Hierarchy**

 ![example configuration](/images/core-concepts/configurations/example-config.png?classes=border,shadow&width=20pc)